 FCA = Fighter damaged but continues attack, -1 die roll modifier on Table 5-8 during the German fighter attack phase.
 FCA results accumulate on one fighter: 2 FCA results = -2 modifier on Table 5-8; 3 FCA results = fighter Destroyed and may not fire on B-17/B-24.
+Note: If the fighter already has one or more FCA results and receives an FBOA result, the fighter is destroyed and removed at the conclusion of its attack against the bomber during the round in which it sustained the result.

 FBOA = Fighter damaged and breaks off after this attack, even if a hit was obtained on Table 5-8 German Offensive Fire.
 A -2 die roll modifier is used on Table 5-8 for the current attack.
 The fighter may not attack again.
 If the fighter already has one or more FCA results, the fighter is destroyed at the conclusion of the attack.
+Treat any additional FBOA results received in that same round as a MISS.